Bethel Park High School

 Bethel Park High School, also called BPHS, is a four-year, comprehensive high school located in Bethel Park, Pennsylvania, with an enrollment of 1,391 students in grades 9–12 for the 2018–2019 school year.
-Its curriculum includes ten Advanced Placement Program courses, 14 honors courses and four foreign language programs.
-The four foreign languages offered include Spanish, Latin, French, and German.
+Its curriculum includes ten Advanced Placement Program courses, 14 honors courses, and four foreign language programs (Spanish, Latin, French, and German).
 Its mascot is the Black Hawk.

+It is a part of the Bethel Park School District, which includes Bethel Park and a portion of Castle Shannon.

 Old campus

-The high school was one of few high schools in Pennsylvania that was composed of more than three buildings.
-In fact, the high school was originally intended to serve dual purposes as both the high school for Bethel Park and a campus for the Community College of Allegheny County.
+The high school was one of few in Pennsylvania composed of more than three buildings.
+It was initially intended to serve dual purposes as both the high school for Bethel Park and a campus for the Community College of Allegheny County.
 The campus opened in 1959 and was extensively renovated in 1996.